Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 4. Function that returns an object (Python data structure) from JSON string
 5. Writes an Object to a text file, using a JSON representation
 6. Creates an Object from a JSON file
+7. A script that adds all arguments to a Python list, then saves them to a file

 ### Environment